Regional Groundwater Sampling Design

 Along those flow paths, three target sampling depths were identified based on lithology.

 Once the ideal sampling locations have been defined in 3D, COGG team members search for existing wells that could be used to access those points.
 In some cases, new wells may need to be drilled in subsequent monitoring efforts to fully answer questions about zonal isolation.

 Example of Conceptual Model Applied to Lost Hills Oil Field

 The Lost Hills oil field on the southwest edge of the San Joaquin Valley has a different physical setting from the Fruitvale oil field on the Valley's east side.

 The density of oil and gas wells is very high in the Lost Hills oil field, where the central portion contains more than 150 wells per square mile.
-In addition, many wells are fairly shallow, having top perforations of well casings less than 1,000 feet deep (Division of Oil, Gas, and Geothermal Resources, 2015).
+In addition, many wells are fairly shallow, having top perforations of well casings less than 1,000 ft deep (DOGGR, 2015).

 California Department of Water Resources, 2015, Water quality data reports: Digital spatial data with water quality data for groundwater wells; data received June 2015 via email.

 Division of Oil, Gas, and Geothermal Resources, 2015, DOGGR Well Finder: Digital spatial data for oil wells in California; California Department of Conservation, accessed February 28, 2015 at: https://maps.conservation.ca.gov/doggr/wellfinder/#/-118.94276/37.12009/6